Alex Murdaugh gets 40 years in federal prison for stealing from clients and his law firm

 But lawyer Eric Bland, who represented the family of Murdaugh's housekeeper, said there was a big difference.

-''Those victims were investing money,'' he said standing with two of his clients. ''They lost loved ones."
+''Those victims were investing money,'' he said, standing with one of Satterfield's sons.
+"They lost loved ones."